John Elway: Early life

-Elway and his twin sister Jana were born on June 28, 1960, in Port Angeles, Washington, to Janet (née Jordan) and Jack Elway, then the head coach at Port Angeles High School.
-The family of five included sister Lee Ann, a year older than the twins.
-They moved the following year to southwestern Washington, where Jack was the junior college head football coach at Grays Harbor Community College in Aberdeen for five seasons.
-As a youth, Elway lived primarily in Missoula, Montana, and Pullman, Washington, when his father was an assistant coach at Montana and Washington State, respectively.
+Elway and his twin sister Jana were born on June 28, 1960 in Port Angeles, Washington, to Janet (née Jordan) and Jack Elway, then the head coach at Port Angeles High School.
+Their sister Lee Ann, is a year older than the twins.
+They moved in 1961 to southwestern Washington, where Jack was the junior college head football coach at Grays Harbor Community College in Aberdeen for five seasons.
+As a youth, John lived in Missoula, Montana and Pullman, Washington, when his father was an assistant coach at Montana and Washington State, respectively.